SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Process_Identification/Polling_processes/Troubleshooting_SLPort_exe.md

 classDef InfoAccNoClick fill:#DDDDDD,stroke:#000070,stroke-width:0px, color:#1E5179;
 </div>

-## Notes
+> [!NOTE]
+>

-- Multiple SLPort processes can run simultaneously.
+> - Multiple SLPort processes can run simultaneously.
 This can be configured in *DataMiner.xml*.
 (See [Setting the number of simultaneously running SLPort processes](xref:Configuration_of_DataMiner_processes#setting-the-number-of-simultaneously-running-slprotocol-processes) in the DataMiner Help).

-- Ensure that the device is **communicating as expected** and that all fields match the **expected data types and structure**.
+> - Ensure that the device is **communicating as expected** and that all fields match the **expected data types and structure**.